 The Accessing Home initiative provides partner agencies in Rhode Island with an opportunity to build organizational capacity and technical expertise around affordable housing asset management and resident services systems.
-AmeriCorps members are trained as Asset Building Specialists to support partners in their efforts to improve their portfolio’s bottom line by engaging residents, providing supportive services to promote resident housing stability, assessing ‘resident as customer’ systems and tracking key financial sustainability indicators.
+AmeriCorps members are trained as Resident Services Coordinators to support partners in their efforts to improve their portfolio’s bottom line by engaging residents and providing supportive services to promote resident housing stability.
 The initiative provides a great opportunity for partners to cultivate a cohort of new housing professionals for their organization.

 What is AmeriCorps?